OpenNBS/OpenNoteBlockStudio/features.md

 					<img src="images/stereo_sound.gif" alt="" />
 					<div class="caption">
 						<h2>Stereo Sound</h2>
-						<p>When exporting as MP3 or datapack, the note block sounds are able to pan to the left or right, which allows stereo sound.
+						<p>When exporting as a datapack, the note block sounds are able to pan to the left or right, which allows stereo sound.
 With this you can create exceptionally immersive songs!</p>
 					</div>
 				</div>
 			</div>